As an Amazon seller, it’s a competitive market out there.

 From rank and price, right through to whether they’ve enlisted in subscribe and save or not.

-- Best Seller Lists – Although you can look at Amazon’s best sellers by manually going through their categories.
+- Best Seller Lists – You can look at Amazon’s best sellers by manually going through their categories.

-By using Keepa’s lists you’re able to see the best sellers in a category all lined up next to each other with their key data points visible at an easy glance.
+By using Keepa’s lists, you’re able to see the best sellers in a category all lined up next to each other with their crucial data points visible at an easy glance.

-- Top Seller List – Looking at what the top sellers do, is a tried and tested method of becoming successful yourself.
+- Top Seller List – Looking at what the top sellers do, is a tried and tested method of becoming successful.

-- Category Tree – Allows you to delve deeper into the best seller lists, by going into the best sellers within sub categories.
+- Category Tree – This allows you to delve deeper into the bestseller lists by going into the best-sellers within sub-categories.

-Here you can unearth more hidden gems that others may not find if they are only looking in the main categories.
+Here you can unearth more hidden gems that others may not find if they only look in the main categories.

-Another useful tool within the Keepa Web App is the Tracking feature.
+Another valuable tool within the Keepa Web App is the Tracking feature.

 This could signify that this product is no longer a viable option for you if the profit margins are no longer there.

-Then that could indicate that the product is one worth pursuing because it’s price and profit margins have remained consistently within your thresholds.
+Then that could indicate that the product is worth pursuing because its price and profit margins have remained consistently within your thresholds.

-You can set up this tracking feature within the web app, but also directly from the product detail page on Amazon using the Keepa Extension.
+You can set up this tracking feature within the web app and directly from the product detail page on Amazon using the Keepa Extension.